halfwavestudios/Abuhureira-Academy-Results-Issuing-System/README.md

-Absolutely!
-Here’s a **very detailed `README.md`** tailored for your Abuhureira Academy Results Issuing System project.
-It includes comprehensive explanations, setup instructions, usage details, and more — perfect for developers, maintainers, and users.

----

-# 📚 Abuhureira Academy Results Issuing System
+📚 Abuhureira Academy Results Issuing System

 A secure, web-based academic results platform designed specifically for **Abuhureira Academy**.
 This system enables efficient uploading, storage, and viewing of student exam results by administrators, teachers, and parents.
 It supports CSV-based result uploads, detailed performance comparisons across terms, and a role-based access control system to protect sensitive student data.